 Chase McGee is a Gwinnett County native and graduate of the University of Georgia.
-He has previously worked on All Things Considered and On Second Thought with Georgia Public Broadcasting and African Perspectives with WUGA.
-He currently works as a producer with GPB's Political Rewind team.
+He has previously worked on All Things Considered, On Second Thought, Battleground: Ballot Box, and Political Rewind with Georgia Public Broadcasting and African Perspectives with WUGA.
+He is the senior producer on Georgia in Play with Leah Fleming.

 This week on Georgia in Play: Thursday marked the start of Hanukkah, and host Leah Fleming asks some of the holiday's youngest observants what the celebration means to them.
 Plus, an award-winning jazz artist brings another holiday track for your playlist this season, while your kids might learn through video games in the classroom one day.
 Then, hear what your local homeless shelters may need around the holiday.